 “Safety is the number one criteria.
 If successful, once an applicant has their licence, it proves they are able to race or rally, regardless of any disabilities, and that distinction is important because it means that they are covered by event insurance.”

 Licence applicants will also need to see the BMSAD’s medical specialist.
 Once given the go ahead, there’s nothing further to stop you.

-Also, see section H, Competitors: Licences and the Medical Declaration and Records section of the MSA Competitors’ and Officials’ Yearbook, colloquially known the ‘Blue Book.'
+Also, see section H, Competitors: Licences and the Medical Declaration and Records section of the Motorsport UK Competitors’ and Officials’ Yearbook, colloquially known the ‘Blue Book.'